renataberoli/bug_catcher/README.md

 It's a great opportunity to put the ideas on the paper and start a do some initial tests.
 In this case I try to keep the most basic functions of an issue tracker and system with the pattern of the bootstrap framework.

-This is not a design project, so I keep the raw idea of the system and went ahead for the code to translate my sketch in an interface with Bootstrap patterns.

 #### The solution
-This is a final version of my system.
-It's a desktop app.
+As it's not a design project, so I keep the raw idea of the system and went ahead for the code to translate my sketch in an interface with Bootstrap patterns.

 ![Gif home](https://github.com/renataberoli/bug_catcher/blob/dev/app/static/img/bug%20catcher%20desktop%20mock.png?raw=true)